agocsdaniel/flathunter/README.md

 ### Final notes

-Please do not abuse ingatlan.com with this script!
+Please do not abuse property sites with this script!
 (For example: scraping within just seconds.)